mozilla-iam/testrp.security.allizom.org/README.md

 - Run an Nginx reverse-proxy that passes access tokens to access data on behalf of users/machines.
 - Allow other applications to request tokens from you.

+# Deployment

+This is deployed in the `infosec-prod` AWS account in the `us-west-2` region.
+It can be accessed with the `id_rsa_infosec_us-west-2` EIS shared SSH key in the GPG store.

+## Accessing the server

+`ssh -i ~/.ssh/id_rsa_infosec_us-west-2 centos@testrp.security.allizom.org`

+The Route53 records for `testrp.security.allizom.org` and `*.testrp.security.allizom.org` are CNAMEs to the ec2 instance.
+As a result if the ec2 instance is stopped and started again it will get a new IP and name and these Route53 records will no longer point to the instance.

+## Logs

+Logs for the webserver are located in

+`/usr/local/openresty/nginx/logs/error.log`
+`/usr/local/openresty/nginx/logs/access.log`

+These logs are not rotated and will eventually fill the 8GB disk.